Just a little of this and that...things I have run across...and a few things that have run across me!

 built the altar, put wood upon it, cut the steer in pieces, and laid it upon

 the altar.
-And then, Elijah commanded the people of God to fill
+And then, Elijah commanded the people of God to fill four

 barrels of water and pour it over the altar He had them do this